Can Kidney Stones Be Prevented Through Diet and Acid-Base Balance?

 💧 Key Prevention Strategies

-- Limit high-oxalate foods: spinach, beets, chocolate, and nuts.
+- Limit high-oxalate foods like spinach, beets, chocolate, and nuts

 🧪 Can Kidney Stones Be Dissolved Naturally?

-Some stones, especially uric acid stones, may dissolve by increasing urine pH to around 6.0–6.5.
-This can be achieved by:
+Some uric acid stones may dissolve when urine pH is increased to around 6.0–6.5.
+This may be supported through a combination of:

-Note: Calcium oxalate stones typically cannot be dissolved but can be prevented.
+Note: Calcium oxalate stones typically cannot be dissolved once formed, but they may be preventable through dietary and hydration strategies.

 🧠 Bottom Line